Cuisine algérienne

 From Mediterranean coasts fragrant with fresh fish to Saharan oases rich in golden dates, Algerian cuisine reflects the country's history and diversity.
 Each region tells its own story: vegetable couscous in the north, spicy chorba in the east, melting mechoui in the south.
 In Algerian markets, the spices are intoxicating, the fruit bursts with colour and the traditional pastries drizzle with honey.
 To taste Algeria is to discover its culinary soul and its hospitality.

 Algerian cuisine has been shaped over the centuries as a mirror of the country’s history.
 Heir to the Berber traditions rooted in the land, it has been enriched by Arab contributions (spices, dried fruits, aromatic herbs), Ottoman influences (honey pastries, simmered dishes), Andalusian heritage (culinary refinement, use of fruits and vegetables) and the French touch (bakery, pastry, meal organization).
+Cereals, the basis of cakes and couscous, combine with Kabyle olive oil, Mediterranean vegetables and Sahara dates.
+Spices – ras el hanout, cumin, coriander – sublimate these flavors with an oriental intensity.
+In Algeria, every religious festival, every wedding or even each season is an excuse to prepare emblematic dishes, transmitted from generation to generation.
+More than just food, Algerian cuisine is a living heritage, where the meal becomes a moment of sharing and hospitality.

 Fair regions